-The project workforce includes: (i) direct workers, mainly the staff of PMU, MoED and NSPA, (ii) contracted workers, mainly the staff at the Job Centres and at the Island Councils who will support the project activities; and iii) community workers who will support the Island Councils to reach and support vulnerable groups.
-The project has prepared a LMP detailing the procedures to establish and maintain a safe working environment; covering terms and condition of employment; non-discrimination and equal opportunities; prohibition of forced labor & child labor; and workers' rights for project workers and contracted workers, in a manner consistent with ESS2.
+The project workforce includes: (i) direct workers, mainly the staff of PMU, MoED and NSPA, (ii) contracted workers, mainly the staff at the Job Centres, skills training providers and at the Island Councils who will support the project activities; and iii) community workers who will support the Island Councils to reach and support vulnerable groups.
+The LMP details the procedures to establish and maintain a safe working environment; covering terms and condition of employment; nondiscrimination and equal opportunities; prohibition of forced labor & child labor; and workers' rights for project workers and contracted workers, in a manner consistent with ESS2.
+The scope of the PMU is expected to expand to accommodate the additional workload and all new staff hired will comply with the LMP.

-The MoED and NSPA will also collaborate and consult with project workers in promoting understanding, and methods for, implementation of OHS requirements, especially in relation to COVID risks, as well as in providing information and training to project workers on occupational health and safety and infection control strategies based on administrative controls, safe work practices such as provision of personal protective equipment (PPE) comprising masks, gloves and hand sanitizers, without expense to the project workers.
+The MoED and NSPA will continue to collaborate and consult with project workers in promoting understanding, and methods for, implementation of OHS requirements, especially in relation to COVID risks, as well as in providing information and training to project workers on occupational health and safety and infection control strategies based on administrative controls, safe work practices such as provision of personal protective equipment (PPE) comprising masks, gloves and hand sanitizers, without expense to the project workers.
 Further, measures will be taken to assure work life balance and a stress-free work environment, especially for staff at Call Centres, PMU, MoED & NSPA given the high volume of applications to be processed during a short time frame.
-A separate grievance mechanism system will also be set up for all workers to raise and resolve workplace-related concerns including those that are related to GBV, SEA and SH.
+A separate grievance mechanism system is set up for all workers to raise and resolve workplace-related concerns including those that are related to GBV, SEA and SH.